maths/moodle-qtype_stack/doc/en/CAS/Plots.md

 ## Google charts  {#google}

-__NOT YET REINSTATED IN STACK 3.__
+You can dynamically generate a URL for

-In particular, you can dynamically generate a URL for [Google charts](http://code.google.com/apis/chart/) and in this way include randomly generated diagrams.
+[Google charts](http://code.google.com/apis/chart/) and in this way include randomly generated diagrams.

 An example question is included as